Jacksonville DHSMV Hearing Lawyer

 arresting officer had probable cause to perform the arrest.
 It will also

 look into whether or not the subject was indeed driving with a

 BAC over 0.08 percent, whether they refused a BAC test and whether they were informed of the

 Due to the consequences of a license suspension, it is extremely important

-that you do not hesitate to contact a Jacksonville DHSMV attorney from
+that you do not hesitate to contact a Jacksonville DUI attorney from our

 you will be able to properly prepare for such a hearing – doing

 everything possible to provide yourself with the chance of success.
 At